-Job descriptionThe Paediatric Anaesthesia Fellowship at Amalia Children’s Hospital in Nijmegen (The Netherlands) and, if desired, at UZ Leuven (Belgium) is a twelve months education and training program in all aspects of paediatric anaesthesia.
+Job descriptionThe Paediatric Anaesthesia Fellowship at Amalia Children’s Hospital in Nijmegen (The Netherlands) and at UZ Leuven (Belgium) is a twelve months education and training program in all aspects of paediatric anaesthesia.
 The clinical and didactic education curriculum includes paediatric pain management and perioperative anaesthetic care for neonates, infants, children and adolescents both in the operating room and in remote locations.
 Fellows work under staff supervision in the provision of anaesthetic care.

 Fellows are expected to take an active role in educational activities, clinical and basic science research when appropriate.
 According to your level of training and experience, you will gain independence and responsibility for supervision of anaesthesia trainees in both departments.

 Fellows need to demonstrate proficiency in perioperative management of patients, including appropriate preoperative assessment, investigations, technical and procedural skills, clinical judgement and decision-making and postoperative care.

 The role and responsibilities of a fellow are: